A comic version of a white guy with short hair, smiling.

 Writing a small application is a lot easier than writing a library, especially if you’re hacking it together like I was.
 Let’s do something harder.

 And because I work at Axiom, we’re going to write an SDK for the public API.
-In this first part I’ll set up the library and add a simpel getDatasets fn to fetch all datasets the token has access to.
+In this first part I’ll set up the library and add a single getDatasets fn to fetch all datasets the token has access to.

 We’re using Zig 0.12.
 It might not work with a different version.